 This is why we propose the following solution:

 Our detailed research found (renewable) liquid methane (LNG/RNG) to be the most promising climate friendly fuel for future long-range aircraft, due to its minimal climate impact and its easy distribution via the existing natural gas infrastructure.
 Download our results here.

 Liquid hydrogen is too voluminous for long range aircraft fuel tanks.
 New LH2-based long range aircraft concepts are very challenging and not announced so far.
-Most probably, LH2 (liquid hydrogen) in aviation cannot contribute substantially to year 2050 climate goals!
+Realistically, LH2 (liquid hydrogen) cannot contribute substantially to year 2050 climate goals in long-range aviation!

 ABOUT THE Aircraft

 Maximum Take-Off Mass: 224 tons